Basic social assistance and rental security deposit

 If the landlord must spend some of the security deposit for which you have been granted basic social assistance, Kela will consider tightening the requirements that you must meet in order to qualify for a new deposit.
 Kela will contact you before the deposit is paid to the landlord.

 Applying for assistance with the security deposit

 Basic social assistance is a benefit of last resort.
 As a rule, you are expected to pay the security deposit yourself.

-If you need social assistance to cover the deposit, submit an application for a rental security deposit to Kela before signing the lease.
+If you need social assistance to cover the deposit, submit an application for a rental security deposit to Kela.
 Any deposit you pay yourself is not recognised as an expense for social assistance purposes.

 - You must have a decision granting you basic social assistance for the month in which the security deposit is due.
 If you do not have a decision on basic social assistance, you must first apply for the assistance online via Kela’s e-service (Finnish).
 You can apply for assistance with the security deposit at the same time.

-- If you already have a decision on basic social assistance, apply for assistance with the security deposit on the form titled Rental security deposit (TO2e).
+- If you already have a decision on basic social assistance, apply for assistance with the security deposit on the form titled Rental security deposit (TO2e (PDF)).
 There is no separate online form to apply for help with the security deposit.

 - You will receive a separate decision about the security deposit which includes a voucher.
 If you want Kela to send the deposit directly to your landlord, state that in your application.

 The security deposit is granted for a specific dwelling.
 If your lease agreement is open-ended, the security deposit is as well.